deconf/Analytics-Insights/readme.txt

 == Upgrade Notice ==

+This is a major update, please read the [release notes](https://deconf.com/google-analytics-dashboard-for-wp-5-0-release-notes/) first.

 == Changelog ==

 = 5.0 =
 * Enhancements:
 	* complete redesign of the tracking component
 	* AdSense Linking feature was removed since the new linking procedure does not require a special code anymore
-	* dropping support for Classic Analytics (ga.js) since all properties were transfered to Universal Analytics
+	* dropping support for Classic Analytics (ga.js) since all properties were transferred to Universal Analytics
-	* Events are now tracked using a JS file instead of in-line JavaScript
+	* events are now tracked using a JS file instead of in-line JavaScript
 	* multiple improvements for events tracking accuracy
-	* ability to switch between sessions, users and pageviews metrics on reports like Location, Traffic, Searches.
+	* ability to switch between sessions, users and pageviews metrics on reports like Location, Traffic, Searches
+	* the GAPI PHP Client was updated to v1.1.8
 * New Features:
 	* ability to use Google Tag Manager instead of Google Analytics tracking
 	* added Accelerated Mobile Pages (AMP) support for Google Analytics and Google Tag Manager tracking